 Sewing patterns come with many markings that each give a specific direction for the project.
 The markings can tell you how to place your fabric, where to stitch, where to cut, and more.
 And often you'll want to transfer these markings to your fabric for accurate results when you sew.
 Transferring pattern markings is a fairly quick and easy process, depending on how large your project is.
 But don't rush it, as this sets the necessary groundwork for a successful sewing project.

 Equipment / Tools

-Identify Pattern Markings
+Identify the Pattern Markings

-Fabric Marking Tools
+Gather Your Fabric Marking Tools

 There are many types of fabric marking tools available.
 The tool you use will be a matter of preference in most cases.

 The most common tools are:

 - Dressmaker's carbon (available in non-wax, wax, and vanishing forms)

 - Tracing wheels (smooth or spiked)

 Keep in mind the markings from some of these tools vanish readily.
 So if you tend to pause your sewing projects and come back to them weeks later, you might have to remake your markings.